oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 Organizations use on-premises deployments of E-Business Suite (EBS) for a wide range of functionalities, including Financials, Order Management, Procurement, Manufacturing and Logistics.
 These implementations are often customized to seamlessly integrate with other applications to meet business requirements.
 So it’s counterproductive to re-architect software from scratch.
 OCI has the flexibility to support everything Organizations are currently doing with EBS.

-Most On-Premises EBS deployments can be migrated to run on Oracle Cloud Infrastructure (OCI) without requiring significant configuration, integration, or business process changes, and result in an implementation that is more flexible, more reliable, higher performance, and lower cost than either On-Premises or other Cloud vendors.
+Most On-Premises EBS deployments can be migrated to run on OCI without requiring significant configuration, integration, or business process changes, and result in an implementation that is more flexible, more reliable, higher performance, and lower cost than either On-Premises or other Cloud vendors.
 Running EBS on Oracle Cloud enables you to:

 -   Increase business agility
 -   Better manage growth